spawnmarvel/learning-docker/prod-ish/grafana_mongo_py/README.md

 ```

-run it, get private ip from container
+Run it, using private ip from container

 ```bash
 python3 run.py